wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## Single sh command run

-To get you started quickly, you can:
+To get you started quickly:

 1. Copy this entire line (which may wrap around) after highlighting it: